Moesha1905/JavaScript_React-Self-Project/my-new-app/README.md

 ## Overview
 A React-based multi-step form application designed to collect user details, including basic and personal information.
 The form features a confirmation page to review the entered details and a success page, where the collected data can be exported as an Excel file.

+This project was created using a basic knowledge of JavaScript, with a primary focus on React: a powerful open-source JavaScript library used for building user interfaces.
+The aim of this project was to apply React's core concepts, including its **component-focused architecture** and **JSX syntax**

 ## Features
 - **User-Friendly Navigation**: Navigate between form sections with buttons styled using Material-UI.
 - **Form State Management**: Efficient state management using React, allowing seamless interaction between components.